 Why Is Pet Dental Cleaning Important?

 Plaque and tartar that build-up on your pet’s teeth can lead to gingivitis.
 Reddened, bleeding gums, difficulty chewing, and bad breath are all signs of gingivitis.
 Untreated, it can progress to a more advanced form of periodontal disease, including bacterial infections that can result in tooth loss.

-The same bacteria that causes gingivitis and periodontal disease can also be carried into the bloodstream and cause damage to your pet’s kidneys, heart, liver, and other organs.
-Regular dental cleanings remove plaque and tartar, and prevent gingivitis and periodontal disease.
+The same bacteria that cause gingivitis and periodontal disease can also be carried into the bloodstream and cause damage to your pet’s kidneys, heart, liver, and other organs.
+Regular dental cleanings remove plaque and tartar and prevent gingivitis and periodontal disease.

 Our Dog & Cat Teeth Cleaning Process

 Because anesthesia is required to keep your pet still during the cleaning, we first perform a thorough physical exam and blood work to ensure that your pet is healthy before we begin.
 These tests also help us develop an anesthetic protocol that is specific for your pet.

 Once anesthesia is administered, we take X-rays of the whole mouth to check the root structure of the teeth.
 This is part of how we identify if any teeth need to be extracted during the cleaning.